Dawnflash/nas-ansible/README.md

 Based on Debian.

+## Requirements

+- Python 3 and pip3

-Uses `ansible-galaxy` resources, run `make deps` to pull them before provisioning anything.
+⚠️ Run `make deps` to pull all other dependencies before provisioning anything (check the Makefile).

+ℹ️ Get `ansible-lint` via pip if you want some linting.

 ## Testing